-In 2001, Anastasia Borisova was enrolled on a bachelor programme on Oriental and Africa Studies at SPbU.
-She originally came from Novokusnetsk.
-Kemerovo region.
-In Russia, there was a “Japanese rush”: many people were keen on karate, aikido, or other martial arts, Japanese comics and anime.
-21 students in Japanese studies were enrolled on the programme that year.
+In 2001, Anastasia Borisova was enrolled in a Bachelor programme in Oriental and African Studies at St Petersburg University.
+She originally came from Novokuznetsk, Kemerovo region.
+In Russia, there was a “Japanese rush”: many people were keen on karate, aikido, other martial arts, Japanese comics and anime.
+Twenty-one students in Japanese studies were enrolled in the programme that year.

 In 2005, it was a bit of a fluke that she visited Japan for a short-term study programme.
-SPbU had had no rules and regulations that would have governed the procedure how students and staff could go abroad for short-term study programmes.
-“I didn’t have to win a competition to go to Japan, — said Anastasia Borisova, lecturer at the Department of Japanese Studies at SPbU. — In spring, my scientific supervisor asked me whether I wanted to go to Japan.
+St Petersburg University had had no rules and regulations that would have governed the procedure how students and staff could go abroad for short-term study programmes.
+“I didn’t have to win a competition to go to Japan,” said Anastasia Borisova, lecturer at the Department of Japanese Studies at St Petersburg University.
+“In spring, my academic advisor asked me whether I wanted to go to Japan.
 I agreed, although it was my final semester at the University”.
-It was an exchange programme, but “exchange” was not fair: a group of six students from Osaka came to St Petersburg for a month, while to Osaka only one person from Russia for a couple of weeks.
+It was an exchange programme, but “exchange” was not fair: a group of six students from St Petersburg went to Osaka for a month, while only one person from Japan came to St Petersburg for a couple of weeks.

 There was another student who also visited Japan for a study programme for a year – and no more chances for students to go abroad on a study programme.
 Some students would take part in the competitions of the Ministry of Education of Japan.
-Some of them were lucky enough.
+Some of them were lucky enough to win.
 Anastasia Borisova also took part in those competitions, but failed to pass the tests and interviews at the Consulate of Japan.
 Other students searched for a chance to go to Japan from the Ministry of International Affairs of Russia.
-All in all, the students in Japanese studies had to find the opportunities for a study trip themselves.
+All in all, students in Japanese studies had to find the opportunities for a study trip themselves.
 Unlike the students in Japanese studies, the students in Chinese studies, as Anastasia says, had more chances to visit China.

-“Up to 2011, SPbU had no rules or regulations on how to select students and staff for educational or research trips to the partner-universities, — said Rector Deputy for International Affairs Sergei Andrushin. — The deans and directors of different centres themselves signed agreements with the foreign universities, and, as the agreements stipulated, they didn’t allow the students or staff of other faculties or educational programmes to travel under those agreements.
-The informational was not available for other faculties and centres.
-Only some essay service could accept international students or staff, and they even didn’t’ know about all the opportunities the University could offer.
-For example, the delegation from the Japanese universities mostly visited only the Faculty of Oriental Studies, and the relevant information was not available to other faculties.
+“Up to 2011, St Petersburg University had no rules or regulations on how to select students and staff for educational or research trips to partner-universities,” said Sergey Andryushin, Deputy Rector for International Affairs.
+“The deans and directors of different centres themselves signed agreements with the foreign universities and, as the agreements stipulated, they did not allow the students or staff of other faculties or educational programmes to travel under those agreements.
+The information was not available for other faculties and centres.
+Only some essay services could accept international students or staff, and they did not even know about all the opportunities the University could offer.
+For example, delegations from Japanese universities mostly visited only the Faculty of Oriental Studies, and the relevant information was not available to other faculties.
 As a result, research collaboration was limited”.

 What has changed

-Today, the University’a students and staff have ample opportunities to go abroad: both exchange programmes and educational and research short-term trips.
+Today, the University students and staff have ample opportunities to go abroad: both exchange programmes and educational and research short-term trips.
 “Anyone can visit any university.
 Even in Japan.
-You don’t have to necessarily know Japanese – you can choose the programmes that are taught in English, — said Anastasia Borisova. — A teacher from Japan now works at the Department of Japan Studies.
+You do not have to necessarily know Japanese – you can choose the programmes that are taught in English,” said Anastasia Borisova.
+“A teacher from Japan now works at the Department of Japan Studies.
 She often asks Japanese who study at the University to come to her lecturers to talk with her students in Japanese.
 They prepare presentations and vividly discuss them”.

 - signing the agreement means that the University has taken into consideration the needs of all the faculties

-- since 2011, the University has open competitions for students and staff to take part in the exchange programmes and conferences
+- since 2011, the University has open competitions for students and staff to take part in exchange programmes and conferences

 What students and staff think

-“I was interested in a joint project with Professor Maria Montero to study the generation gap in Russia and Mexico, — said Olga Strizhitskaia. — We have finished it and prepared a joint publication to submit to an international journal.
-In 2017, we are planning that Professor Maria Montero will pay a visit to our University”.
-When Olga Strizhitskaia was a students at SPbU in 1998-2006, neither she nor her group-mates had a chance to go abroad.
+“I was interested in a joint project with Professor Maria Montero to study the generation gap in Russia and Mexico,” said Olga Strizhitskaia.
+“We have finished it and prepared a joint publication to submit to an international journal.
+In 2017, Professor Maria Montero is planning to pay a visit to our University”.
+When Olga Strizhitskaia was a student at St Petersburg University in 1998-2006, neither she nor her group-mates had a chance to go abroad.